dwc42/ece3130_project/README.md

 ## PP presentation

 Powerpoint presentation to demonstate the project.
-Includes multiple pictures of our project's best features along with demonstration videos.
+Includes multiple pictures of our project's best features along with demonstration videos (although the GitHub only features the pdf of the powerpoint).

 This contains a detailed presentation presenting the project.